ilyak/libpt/README.md

 All functions are MPI/OpenMP parallel.
 The detailed documentation can be found in the `pt.h` file.
 To use libpt in your project, include `pt.h` header and add `pt.c` to the list of project source files.
 OpenMP is enabled automatically when appropriate OpenMP compiler flags are used.
-Defining `WITH_MPI` during compilation enables MPI support.
+Defining `LIBPT_USE_MPI` during compilation enables MPI support.

 ### Benchmarks